 - Very low interest rates that are well below the market average

-- No down-payment is required for many vets
+- No down payment mortgages available for many vets

 - You can use your VA benefit more than once, although you only can have one VA loan at a time